tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 *Changes to the Object prototype object are seen by all objects through prototype chaining, unless the properties and methods subject to those changes are overridden further along the prototype chain.
 This provides a very powerful although potentially dangerous mechanism to override or extend object behavior.*

+*JavaScript objects are dynamic "bags" of properties (referred to as own properties).
+JavaScript objects have a link to a prototype object.
+When trying to access a property of an object, the property will not only be sought on the object but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.*

 **Let's see what the default prototype object is on our simple `vehicle` object below.
 This code:**

 **canvas-sprites-object-create-1.html**